Jana M. Hemsing

-Welcome to my landing page, it seems I have filled it up a bit now, enjoy reading.
-Meow! :3
+Welcome to my landing page, it seems I have filled it up a bit, enjoy reading.
+Alerta!

 about me

-I'm an electronics and embedded engineer from Germany interested in designing elegant hardware, focusing on user integration and interaction.
-Furthermore, I'm interested in chemical biology, life sciences, photography digital and analog, and the metabolism & micro-biology of both, plants and humans.
-That's what led me to study chemical biology at the Karlsruhe Institute of Technology (KIT), which I am currently pursuing alongside my job.
-I love to explore (human) language and how it shapes our thoughts, behaviors, actions and the different environments we all live & survive in.
-In terms of work, I design human-machine interfaces with a San Francisco startup.
-I also do personal projects and get into things that currently spark my interests, such can usually be found on my GitHub.
-I'm an anti-facist, anti-authoritarianist and anti-capitalist.
+I'm an artist, and electronics & embedded engineer from Germany.
+In terms of engineering I am interested in designing elegant, aesthetic hardware, focusing on user integration and interaction.
+Furthermore, I'm interested in chemical biology, life sciences, and the metabolism and micro-biology of both, plants and humans.
+That's what led me to study chemical biology at the Karlsruhe Institute of Technology (KIT).
+I also love learning and employing human languages.

 projects, my favorites